I-4-2-20.Evidentiary Documents (Exhibits)

-In most circumstances, the administrative law judge (ALJ) or the Appeals Council (AC) will identify any evidence upon which a finding and decision are based as an “Exhibit.”
-However, the AC may receive additional evidence that it cannot consider in relation to the ALJ decision because the claimant does not meet one of the good cause exceptions set forth in 20 CFR 404.970(b) and 416.1470(b).
+In most circumstances, the administrative law judge (ALJ) or the Appeals Council (AC) will identify as an “exhibit” any evidence upon which a finding and decision are based.
+However, the AC may receive additional evidence that it does not consider in relation to the ALJ decision because it is not new, material, or related to the period on or before the hearing decision, or the claimant does not meet one of the good cause exceptions set forth in 20 CFR 404.970(a)-(b) and 416.1470(a)-(b).
 For information about additional evidence at the AC, see the Hearings, Appeals and Litigation Law (HALLEX) manual I-3-3-6.
 In those circumstances:

 In any other circumstance, CCPRB staff will not place in the administrative record evidentiary material that the ALJ or the AC has not identified as an exhibit.

 When the AC designates additional evidence as an exhibit, the AC will attach an exhibit list to the AC denial notice.
 Exhibited documents become a part of any administrative record prepared by CCPRB staff.

 If preparing consolidated paper and electronic cases or consolidated electronic cases, please consult with a CCPRB chief to ensure all necessary documents are exhibited.

 1. Electronic Case

 In an electronic case, the ALJ or AC will have already designated and marked most exhibits.
 If the exhibits have been designated but not marked, CCPRB staff will permanently mark the exhibits by using the appropriate function in the Exhibit List tab in eView.